Pakistan International Airlines: Financial and operational performance

 In 2011, PIA began to be unprofitable, requiring government subsidies.
 By the end of 2016, the airline was saddled with $3 billion in debt.
-At the end of 2018, the airline was burdened with $3.3 billion in debt, up from $2.97 the year before, and thus requiring government bailouts for continued operation.
+At the end of 2018, the airline was burdened with $3.3 billion in debt, up from $2.97 billion the year before, and thus requiring government bailouts for continued operation.
 In April 2019, PIA claimed that its revenues almost matched operating costs.
 An audit in September 2019 revealed that PIA had operated 46 empty flights between 2016 and 2017, without any passengers causing a loss of $1.1 million to the airline.
 Additionally, 36 Hajj flights were flown without any passengers.
 By the end of 2019, PIA reported a 41% increase in year-on-year revenue due to discontinuation of unprofitable routes, reintroduction of idle aircraft, and a sharp increase in the airline cargo space utilisation.

 The airline faces many challenges to its profitability.
 PIA, along with Etihad, were once considered one of the cheapest airlines in the GCC.
 Pakistan faces what has been termed "capacity dumping" by Middle East airlines, who operate numerous daily flights to every major city in Pakistan.
 Pakistan's Open Skies Agreement with the UAE, for example, allows Emirati airlines an unlimited number of seats into Karachi, with Emirates airline alone operating up to seven daily flights to Karachi from Dubai on high-capacity Boeing 777s.
 PIA also discontinued previously profitable routes to the US, as the TSA forbade nonstop flights from Pakistan to the US, and instead required costly diversions to European airports for immigration clearance – resulting in flight times that were significantly longer than flights on Middle Eastern airlines.
 New routes such as to Najaf and Bangkok also did not improve the airline's finances given the seasonality of those destinations.
 Further, staffing levels and overall management issues, including an employee count of 18,014 in 2010 for a fleet of 40 aircraft, present further challenges, although in August 2019, PIA laid off 1,000 "redundant employees".